codingdud/AlgoDocHub/CONTRIBUTING.md

    - Use `git checkout -b <your-branch-name>` to create a new branch for your changes.
    - Use descriptive branch names (e.g., `algorithms/bitmanipulation/add-cp-questions`, `bugfix/fix-array-typo`).
 5. **rebase**
+   - git stash
    - git switch main
    - git pull
-   - git checkout -b foo
+   - git checkout -b foo || git switch foo
    - git rebase main
+   - git pop
    > use rebae for local branch only
 ## Branch Naming Conventions for Contributors